 The Honorable Helen Chong is a former Magistrate of the Supreme Court of Virginia.
 As a Magistrate, she conducted judicial hearings with petitioners seeking emergency custody orders or temporary detention orders and received training in mental health matters through the Virginia judicial system.
-As a member of the Virginia Bar Association’s Young Lawyers Division and Veterans Task Force Initiative, she collaborates with key stakeholders in Virginia to help address the legal needs of veterans in Virginia.
+As a member of the Virginia Bar Association’s Veterans Task Force Initiative, she collaborates with key stakeholders in Virginia to address the legal needs of veterans in Virginia.

 Ms. Chong is a graduate of the University of Virginia (B.A.) and The George Mason University School of Law (J.D.).
 She is admitted to practice in the Commonwealth of Virginia and the U.S. Court of Appeals for Veterans Claims.